sachintu47/glibport/README.md

 # glib

-"Core application library for C
+Core application library for C

 # Installation and Usage